 Hi, I’m Xanthe (pronouced Zan-thee).
-My photographs and films are about capturing moments, connections and making memories… My bliss is sealing up memories to hold on to forever….by creating work full of fun, light, colour, laughter and true love…
+My photographs and films are about capturing moments, connections and making memories… My bliss is sealing up memories to hold on to forever….by filling the frame full of fun, light, colour & sunshine.

 This space is where you can find my latest work and get to know me, as I share my life & how I see the world.
 Please scroll down and take a look.